MichaelGrupp/evo/README.md

 * `evo_fig` - (experimental) tool for re-opening serialized plots (saved with `--serialize_plot`)
 * `evo_config` - tool for global settings and config file manipulation

 Call the commands with `--help` to see the options, e.g. `evo_ape --help`.
-Tab-completion of command line parameters is available on UNIX systems.
+Tab-completion of command line parameters is available on UNIX-like systems.

 **More documentation**
 Check out the [Wiki on GitHub](https://github.com/MichaelGrupp/evo/wiki).